Gracias, Honduras

 People living in Gracias were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Gracias, you should pack lightweight clothing due to the tropical climate, including shorts, t-shirts, and sandals.
 Don't forget to pack a rain jacket or umbrella as the region experiences a rainy season.
 A hat and sunglasses will be useful for protection against the sun.
 Pack a good pair of walking shoes or hiking boots if you plan on exploring the local terrain.
 Also, bring a swimsuit for the hot springs and pools.
 Remember to pack all necessary toiletries, as some items may be difficult to find or more expensive in Honduras.
 This includes any prescription medications you may need, as well as over-the-counter items like pain relievers, band-aids, and insect repellent.
 Bring a Spanish-English dictionary or phrasebook, as English is not widely spoken in Gracias.
 Pack a power adapter for your electronics, as the outlets in Honduras may be different from those in your home country.
 Don't forget important documents such as your passport, driver's license, and any necessary visas or permits.
-Lastly, pack a reusable water bottle, as tap water in Honduras is not safe to drink," wrote one member in Gracias.
+Lastly, pack a reusable water bottle, as tap water in Honduras is not safe to drink," explained one expat living in Gracias, Honduras.

 Where should I setup a bank account in Gracias?